ayadalshaikhli/Team-Profile-Generator/README.md

 ## About The Project

-Simple Node application to generate README file.
+Team Profile Generator is an application that allows users to build HTML page for their.

 ### Built With